Hong Kong and Macao suspend BioNTech coronavirus vaccine rollout due to packaging defect - KESQ

 In January late-stage trials conducted in Brazil revealed Sinovac to have an efficacy rate of 50.38%, only barely crossing the 50% efficacy threshold as set by the World Health Organization.

-There have been reports of local doctors recommending their patients take the BioNTech vaccine, due to the lack of public data available regarding Sinovac.
+There have been reports of local doctors recommending their patients take the BioNTech vaccine, due to the lack of public data for Sinovac.

 Lam condemned those medical professionals Monday and accused them of trying to “sabotage” the government’s vaccination program by “spreading fake news, misinformation and rumors.”